LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/DialogflowVersion2.md

 Figure 1.5 Showing the fail case of the invalid credentials

-Once you are done with providing configuration you can save it by pressing on "Done". ***Congratulations!*** You have completed the configuration of the Google DialogFlow V2 bot connector.
+Once you are done with providing configuration you can save it by pressing on "Done". ***Congratulations!*** You have completed the configuration of the Google DialogFlow V2 bot.

 {: .important}